-The summer school will provide different courses, visiting startups, and pitching.
-The program will start by building different teams under the supervision of the coaches and mentors.
-The companies that are participating in this program will present different case studies.
+There will be different courses, visiting start-ups, and pitching.
+The program will start by building different teams under the supervision of the coaches.
+The companies that are participating in this program will present various case studies.
 The student will learn how to write a business plan for their cases.
-At the end of the program, there will be pitching, and the best team will be awarded.
+There will be pitching at the end of the program, and the best team will be awarded.
 The program will offer a start-kit before the summer school to make the process clear for the participant who is not familiar with the program.